-- 1) The designated IC member should be apprised of the situation by the attending Licensed Mental Health Professional. - Designated IC member will apprise the Principal and IC team members of the situation. - 3) Designated IC member should contact parents and treating therapist to discuss formulation of a treatment plan with respect to school attendance. - 4) An information-sharing meeting will be held prior to the student's return to school, with members of the IC, the parents, and possibly the student.
-A written statement indicating that the student is not at risk for harming himself/herself and a statement indicating the level of counseling/care the pupil is receiving will be required from a Licensed Mental Health Professional in order for the student to return to school.
-The student's teacher(s) will be informed of the student's return and follow up services by the IC member. - 5) Certified school personnel will monitor the student's school performance and behavior in relation to treatment plan. - 6) IC member will maintain parental contact until the student is released from treatment.
+- The designated IC member should be apprised of the situation by the attending Licensed Mental Health Professional. - 2) Designated IC member will apprise the Principal and IC members of the situation. - Designated IC member should contact parents and treating therapist to discuss formulation of a treatment plan with respect to school attendance. - 4) An information-sharing meeting will be held prior to the student's return to school, with members of the IC, the parents, and possibly the student.
+The Licensed Mental Health Professional Statement Form (Appendix XII) must be completed by a Licensed Mental Health Professional and returned to the school in order for the child to return to school.
+The student's teacher(s) will be informed of the student's return as appropriate and in relation to the specific treatment plan indicated in the Crisis/Suicide Intervention Report (Appendix II) and/or formulated by treatment provider. - Certified school personnel will monitor the student's school performance and behavior in relation to treatment plan. - An IC member will maintain parental contact until the student is released from treatment.